php-actions/phpstan/README.md

  PHP Static Analysis in Github Actions.
  ======================================

-PHPStan finds bugs in your code without writing tests by using runnin static analysis on your project's code.
+PHPStan finds bugs in your code without writing tests by using running static analysis on your project's code.

 Usage
 -----